-The Diesel Oxidation Catalyst (DOC) is very similar to functions with a gas engine.
+The Diesel Oxidation Catalyst (DOC) is very similar in function to the equivalent part in a gas engine.
 Carbon monoxide is reduced to water and carbon with the help of metal catalysts.
 During this time, the volatile hydrocarbons and byproducts are broken down into less harmful substances, so the emissions of dangerous gases are reduced.
-However, this cat doesn’t contain rhodium, as the gas engine does.
-It also includes a diesel particulate filter (DPF) that eliminates the particulate matter that isn’t found in the gas-centered converter.
+However, this cat doesn’t contain rhodium like it would if it were in a gas engine.
+It also includes a diesel particulate filter (DPF) that eliminates particulate matter that isn’t found in a converter equipped to a gas-powered engine.

 How Long Does A Diesel Catalytic Converter Last?

-The diesel catalytic converter could last 100,000 miles or about ten years.
+A diesel catalytic converter can last for 100,000 miles or about ten years.
 However, its health depends on how long your trips are and how the vehicle is treated.
 If you regularly take shorter trips, the catalytic converter could wear out prematurely.

 During shorter trips, the engine gets turned off before the converter can obtain the appropriate operating temperature to catalyze the compounds.
 The more often this occurs, the more wear the converter deals with.